english-ra/english-ra/README.md

 ### 😀 About Me

-- 🎓 I've just graduated with a First Class Honours degree in BSc Computer Science from the University of Westminster.
+- 🎓 Graduated from the University of Westminster, with a First Class Honours degree in BSc Computer Science.

+### 🌱 Currently Learning

+- I'm currently learning Next.js, as I plan to use this framework for my next project...

 ### 👨🏼‍💻 My Projects

-- Personal Profile - Currently in the process of developing my personal portfolio using the new Astro Framework.
+- Personal Profile - Currently in the process of developing my personal portfolio using the Astro Framework.
 - iDSimplify ([Frontend](https://github.com/english-ra/idsimplify-frontend), [Backend](https://github.com/english-ra/idsimplify-backend)) - A centralised portal for managing multiple industry identity management systems (IDMS).

 <!--